pdp2shirts/FAS-ansible-use-cases/docs/02-certificate-replacement-readme.rst

 Overview
 --------

-Being able to create and swap SSL Profiles on a BIG-IP to singular or multiple VIPs is extremly useful, especially in today’s world where SSL keys get leaked or hacked or expire.
+Being able to create and swap SSL Profiles on a BIG-IP to singular or multiple VIPs is extremely useful, especially in today’s world where SSL keys get leaked or hacked or expire.
 This automated method allows a seamless process to create and change certificates based on need/demand.

 This scenario will configure the BIG-IP instance to import certificates and create (if doesnt already exist) a Virtual IP (VIP), a Pool